 Faculty, Facilities, and Resources

-Computer science faculty members conduct internationally recognized research in areas such as algorithms; automated reasoning and verification; informatics, including machine learning, text mining, and interdisicplinary health-related research; computer graphics, virtual environments, and human-computer interaction; and distributed systems, networks, and security.
+Computer science faculty members conduct internationally recognized research in areas such as algorithms; automated reasoning and verification; informatics, including machine learning, text mining, and interdisicplinary health-related research; computer graphics, virtual environments, and human-computer interaction; networks, security, and distributed systems.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

-Another sector is made up of organizations whose primary business is not computing, such as banks, insurance, and other financial groups; health care organizations; consulting, media, and legal firms; entertainment companies; and the military.
+Another sector consists of organizations whose primary business is not computing, such as banks, insurance, and other financial groups; health care organizations; consulting, media, and legal firms; entertainment companies; and the military.